htcondor/htcondor/docs/grid-computing/grid-universe.rst

  ``NumExpiredSignatures``:
     The number of requests which the EC2 GAHP did not even attempt to send to the service because signature expired.
-Signatures should not, generally, expire; a request’s retries will usually – eventually – succeed.
+Signatures should not, generally, expire; a request's retries will usually – eventually – succeed.

 The GCE Grid Type